FrozenMouseIV/DisgaeaRPG-Translator/README.md

 ## Usage

 - Set up your DEEPL API key on config.py file.
-You can get one for free [by following there instructions](https://support.deepl.com/hc/en-us/articles/360020695820-API-key-for-DeepL-API)Getting one is free.
+You can get one for free [by following these instructions](https://support.deepl.com/hc/en-us/articles/360020695820-API-key-for-DeepL-API)Getting one is free.
 This isn't required, if you do not provide one, the Google Translate API will be used instead
 - Run the script.
 It will take care of everything for you.
 Read the game files, translate them and then apply the translations to your game
 - You will need to run the script every time there is a game update as updates will overwrite the translated files.